Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 883818).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 883818), and from the German Federal Ministry of Education and Research and the Bavarian State Ministry for Science and the Arts.
 Nils Sturma acknowledges support by the Munich Data Science Institute (MDSI) at Technical University of Munich (TUM) via the Linde/MDSI PhD Fellowship program.